Close Menu

 From the Master Guardian rank up to Distinguished Master Guardian, you will meet players who may have been at the Global Elite level in the last version of the game and calibrated in the new game.
 This is also where you’ll meet those who just made their way from Silver to this rank.

-Usually, players at these ranks have already had time to play all the cards in the pool, having mastered a few of the most popular ones.
+Usually, players at these ranks have already had time to play all the maps in the pool, having mastered a few of the most popular ones.
 Here, they are more likely to use grenades, give callouts in voice chat about enemy positions, or ask their team to take action.

 Legendary Eagle – Global Elite